 MY TAKE

 Optmyzr is the tool I recommend to serious PPC professionals who manage large accounts or multiple clients.
-The level of customization is unmatched.
-You can build automation rules as simple or complex as you need them.
-That said, it’s pretty expensive, especially for smaller businesses, but if you’re managing six or seven-figure ad budgets, the time savings and performance improvements easily justify the cost.
-The learning curve is real, though, so plan to spend some time getting familiar with all the features.
+The level of customization is unmatched — you can build automation rules as simple or complex as you need them.
+It’s pretty expensive, especially for smaller businesses, but if you’re managing six or seven-figure ad budgets, the time savings and performance improvements easily justify the cost.
+The learning curve is real, so plan to spend some time getting familiar with all the features before expecting to get full value from it.

 PROS